 - Some lightest swirls and scratches

-I mentioned some lightest swirls and scratches, but don’t expect it to protect the paint from stone chips, even though they’ll do less damage on a car with wax than on a vehicle without any protection.
+I mentioned some lightest swirls and scratches, but don’t expect them to protect the paint from stone chips, even though they’ll do less damage on a car with wax than on a vehicle without any protection.

 - Cheap and easy to apply